H3AD5H0TPlay/pathforge-app/README.md

 > **Note**: Replace the URLs above with your actual deployed application URLs after deployment.

-### Demo Account
+### Getting Started
-Try the application without registration:
+Create your account and start tracking applications:
-- Click **"🚀 Try Demo Account"** on the login page
+- Register for a new account on the registration page
-- Or create your own account with the registration form
+- Or log in if you already have an account

 ## 🏃‍♂️ Local Development